bottlepy/bottle/docs/docs_0_7.md

 # Routing

-Routes are used to map URLs to callbacks that generate the content for the specific URL.
+Routes are used to map an URL to a callback function that generate the content for that specific URL.
 Bottle has a `route()` decorator to do that.
 You can add any number of routes to a callback.

     #!Python
     from bottle import route